eclipse-tractusx/digital-product-pass/dpp-verification/README.md

 In case of the use case we are aiming our objectives are the following:

 1. **Create Value and Draft a Verification Process**
-   - Get external verifiers to check the data and generate verifiable credentials or certificates.
+   - Get external auditors to check the data and generate verifiable credentials or certificates.
    - Define a process for the business verification of data
    - Investigate on the existing market solutions
    - Talk with Catena-X Partners for defining a solid Verification Process draft